The Québec maritime Blog

 Daniel-Johnson Dam: In Côte-Nord, head north on Route 389 to visit the world’s largest multiple-arch-and-buttress dam, an impressive Hydro-Québec structure that’s 214 metres (702 feet) high.
 What’s more, all the concrete used to build the dam could make a sidewalk from the North to the South Pole!

 Manicouagan impact crater: Some 214 million years ago, an asteroid hit the earth, resulting in a huge impact crater that is now one of the world’s largest freshwater reservoirs.
-The construction of the Daniel-Johnson Dam flooded the crater and created René-Levasseur Island, giving the reservoir its distinctive appearance and earning it the nickname the “Eye of Quebec.”
+The construction of the Daniel-Johnson Dam flooded the crater and created René-Levasseur Island, giving the reservoir its distinctive appearance and earning it the nickname of the “Eye of Quebec.”
 You can easily spot it on a map, since it’s also one of the largest impact craters visible from space!

 Breathtaking wildlife experiences